The Definitive Google Shopping Ads Handbook: 2021 Edition

 - Link your Google Ads account: If you’re going to run Shopping ads then this is of course an absolute must.
 By linking Merchant Center and Google Ads, your product data from your feed is brought over to allow you to build your ad campaigns.

 I’m going to harp on your shipping and tax settings here for a moment.
 Google, especially as of late, has been cracking down on websites that do not meet their policies.
+We recommend using a feed management solution to help maximize your performance and minimize any suspensions.

 Should a store not meet these policies, Google will suspend your Merchant Center account, and thus you have to go through a relatively extensive process of them having to tell you why it was suspended, review your account after you have made the required adjustments, and then wait for them to either lift the suspension or come back saying you need to fix more things.